renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 And that's it!
 We're ready to start coding in Ceylon!

-## Getting started with Ceylon
+## Creating a Ceylon module

-To get started with Ceylon, we must create a module, which is the top-level unit of distribution of any Ceylon library or application.
+To create a program using Ceylon, we must create a module, which is the top-level unit of any Ceylon library or application.

 Click on `File`, select `New` and then `Ceylon Module`.
 Enter a module name, such as `helloCeylon`, and click on `Finish`.